Chronic Shoulder Dislocation and Instability

-It is this clever system that allows us to rotate our arms, reach above and over our head, and turn in many directions.
+It is this clever system that allows us to rotate our arms, reach above and over our heads, and turn in many directions.
 However, the shoulder socket is very shallow, which also makes it prone to instability, destabilisation and dislocation.

-Strong connective tissues form a ligament system that keeps the head of the upper arm bone centered in the glenoid socket.
+Strong connective tissues form a ligament system that keeps the head of the upper arm bone centred in the glenoid socket.
 The shoulder also relies on strong tendons and muscles (the rotator cuff muscles and the pectoral girdle muscles) to keep it stable.